lbarto12/golang-server-base/README.md

 ## Email
-The internal email api is implemented using gomail (<a>gopkg.in/gomail.v2</a>), and can be used as follows:
+The internal email api is implemented using [gomail](https://github.com/go-gomail/gomail), and can be used as follows:

 ```go
 import "golang-server-base/api/emailapi"